Skip to main content

 flavor_get_option() has built-in type safety:

-// If caller passes array default but DB stores a scalar,
+// If the caller passes an array default but the DB stores a scalar,

 // it returns the default array (prevents crashes)